 Then look at each benchmark from two perspectives:

-- Your customer’s needs (how fast does your competition complete registration?)
+- Your customer’s needs (how easy is it to register with your competition?)

 Research your customer’s needs.
 How long do they expect to wait to get registered and fulfill that first order?
 If your competition promises 24 hours, you need to do it that fast or faster.

-- The predicted number of orders you’ll get
+- The average number of orders you get from new customers

 - How much time you want to spend per order to meet your SLA

-- The capacity that you have to service those orders
+- Your capacity to fulfill those net-new orders

-To meet your customer mandate, you’ll have to allocate resources.
+Now it’s time to allocate resources.
 You can choose Process 1, 2, or 3, depending on how many resources you can devote to new user registration.
 Ultimately, you need to ask yourself: Which method is right for my business?
-If you have any questions on choosing a New User Registration process, don’t hesitate to get in touch.
-Let’s talk SAP eCommerce.